rlipscombe/git-vsn/README.md

 ## Using it

-Run it from within a git repo that you want to generate a version for.
+Run it from within a git repo that you want to generate a version for:

+    cd path/to/your-repo

 You can put it somewhere in `$PATH`; you can run it as `/path/to/git-vsn`;
 you can put it somewhere in the repo and run it with (e.g.) `./scripts/git-vsn`.
 It doesn't care.